 This paper presents a natural instrument to identify time preferences in dynamic discrete choice models.
 In settings, in which decision-makers face a probabilistic choice restriction of their regular choice set, an exogenous variation of these restriction probabilities can be exploited to identify time preferences.
 Identification is possible since restriction probabilities do not enter flow utilities, but change future expected utilities.
 Thus, differences in observed choice probabilities of groups with different restriction probabilities can be linked to the value of the discount factor.
 The paper discusses which conditions are necessary to separately identify restriction probabilities and flow utilities, and allow to recover the discount factor.
 It is argued that these conditions exist in various settings, especially in labor economics, where unemployed individuals need to rely on probabilistic job offers to be able to choose employment.

-We estimate a dynamic life cycle model of labor supply with a strong focus on women's time preferences.
-We extend the dynamic discrete choice model of female labor supply to accommodate for potentially time-inconsistent behavior.
-For the identification of the time preferences we exploit natural experiments: we use several parental leave reforms in Germany which extend parental leave from one to three years.
-Preliminary results provide evidence for significant time inconsistent behavior.
-Child related career breaks are on average longer when women exhibit time-inconsistent behavior.
+We estimate a dynamic life-cycle model of labor supply with a focus on women's time preferences.
+We extend the dynamic discrete choice model of female labor supply to accommodate potentially time-inconsistent behavior.
+To identify time preferences, we exploit natural experiments: we use several parental leave reforms in Germany which extend parental leave from one to three years.
+Preliminary results provide evidence for significant time-inconsistency.
+Child-related career breaks are, on average longer when women exhibit time-inconsistent behavior.
 Our approach allows us to shed light on the importance of time preferences in explaining important labor supply choices.